Posted: Mon, 27 Apr 2020 14:14 by Kirandeep Ojalae

 "My favourite things are basketball and singing I'll sing anything!
 I'd love this so continue.
 If MAD hadn't come over to the park that one day, my mum wouldn't be here it really does change people's lives.
 I've noticed that there's a lot more children feeling safer round the area and a lot more children talking to one another.
 My mum has become a lot calmer, she's taking a noticing to more of the children in the area.
 I'd describe LN as life changing, amazing and sociable.
 I'd like to see a lot older kids coming to the youth club as there's a lot of problems with knife crime here and then we might be able to nudge a few kids to more positive activities."
 Participant

 Provision also includes often a hot snack, toasties being a crowd favourite but often this is vital for the young people that come through the youth club's doors "MAD's work is vital with kids and getting them to do more positive activities.
 I feel the food is an important factor in retaining kids to the youth group, we have kids that come from a wide set of situations which might mean they don't eat at home and it's vital they can rely on some sort of food to fill their stomachs here as their other meal would only be a school lunch."
 Kitchen Volunteer

-The MAD team are still there doing bits and pieces but what we've done is upskill the mums.
-So these mums have got their health and hygiene, youth work course, DBS, child protection, first aid and a couple of them did a tennis activators.
-Once we get them constituted and a bank account MAD will completely come away from there and the mums will wholly take ownership of the programme.
+The MAD team are still there doing bits and pieces but what we've essentially done is up-skill the mums.
+These mums have now got their health and hygiene certificates, have done a youth work course, obtained DBS clearance, have done their Safeguarding and Child Protection qual, first aid and a couple of them also became Tennis Activators.
+Once the club is constituted and a bank account is set-up, MAD will completely come away from the area and the mums will take full ownership of the programme.

 Posted: Tue, 12 Mar 2019 13:06 by Emily Wade